chkp-miris/full-stack-fastapi-template/plan.md

 - Description: Develop the SaveToggle component which includes a checkbox and a button for bulk saving items.
 Ensure that a success toast message is displayed upon successful save.
 - Source: Key UI Components

+**Implement uploadCsv function**
+- Description: Develop the uploadCsv function to handle CSV file uploads and return a Promise of PreviewResponse.
+- Source: Frontend Service Integration

 **Add new router to api_v1**
-- Description: Integrate a new router into the api_v1 of the backend, including new services and middleware.
+- Description: Integrate a new router into the api_v1 backend, including new services and middleware.
 - Source: Deployment Strategy

 **Add /import route and components to frontend**
-- Description: Implement the /import route and its associated components in the frontend, and register the service layer.
+- Description: Develop and integrate the /import route and its components into the frontend application, and register the service layer.
 - Source: Deployment Strategy

 **Unit tests for UploadService.load_csv()**
-- Description: Develop unit tests for the UploadService.load_csv() function to ensure type inference and stats accuracy.
+- Description: Develop unit tests for the UploadService.load_csv() function to ensure type inference and stats accuracy are correct.
 - Source: Backend

 **API tests for CSV upload and insights generation**
-- Description: Create API tests to verify the upload functionality for small and large CSV files, insights generation, and the save flow.
+- Description: Create API tests to verify the functionality of uploading small and large CSV files, generating insights, and the save flow.
 - Source: Backend

 #### Medium Priority Tasks

+**Implement getInsights function**
+- Description: Create the getInsights function to retrieve insights based on uploadId and config, returning a Promise of ChartResponse.
+- Source: Frontend Service Integration

+**Implement saveRows function**
+- Description: Develop the saveRows function to save rows using the provided uploadId.
+- Source: Frontend Service Integration

 **Expose environment variables**
 - Description: Expose the environment variables UPLOAD_MAX_MB and UPLOAD_TTL_SEC with default values.